 books.
 Meals: B, Box L

-5 The Pony Express, Amelia Earhart and the National Frontier Trails Museum
+5 The Pony Express, Amelia Earhart & the National Frontier Trails Museum

 In Atchison, Kansas visit the birthplace of famed aviator Amelia Earhart.
 A portrait of Amelia’s grandmother hangs in the front parlor, a large curio stands in the library and the dining room features original stain glass windows.
 The home also features the original kitchen and its walls are covered with maps, portraits and aviation.